 Another advantage 21 provides is auto-maintenance of tests.
 With AI technology, 21 can analyze your tests, learn your application, and then adjust tests in case of changes.
 Even if the screen order is changed, 21 can detect it.
 You can reduce about 90% of your test maintenance time.

 Finally 21 has built in page models: All tests point to a single inventory of screes so that you only need to update a screen once and it will get updated on all tests.
 For more information about how to update tests to changes in the application with 21 click here.

 As you can see, only writing automated tests is not enough.
 Test maintenance is a mandatory task in the day-to-day responsibilities of a QA engineer.
 And the more tests you have, the more complex test maintenance can be.
 As a result, maintaining tests will take time from your workweek.
 When planning test automation for your project, it’s important to consider test maintenance.

 By following the best practices we’ve shared here, you will be able to keep your tests healthy and reduce time spent on test maintenance.
 However, it’s not possible to forgo test maintenance entirely.
 But regardless of time spent on maintenance, having test automation in place will pay off.
-And if you want to further reduce the time you spend maintaining tests for your mobile apps, give 21 a try.
+And if you want to further reduce the time you spend maintaining tests for your mobile apps.